sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

     <img src="images/BuildProgress.png">

-7. Quickly go to Octopus project dashboard to see the release triggered.
+7. Once the build completes, go to Octopus project dashboard.
+You will see the release completion in Octopus.

     <img src="images/CD-Octopus.png">